 • Increased Availability: The number of these funds is growing, with many new products currently in registration.
 Those in market have been somewhat slow to garner attention and investors’ capital, with the entire asset class now approaching just $48 billion in total assets (Figure 1).
 Consequently, there is virtually no independent research on the '40 Act market; it is still small enough that traditional research firms can afford to ignore it.
 However, despite its relatively small size, the quality and breadth of these offerings have reached a level that we believe merits attention.

 • Expanded Set of Managers: As the'40 Act market has evolved in recent years, it has attracted a growing number of firms with demonstrated success in managing private investments.
-Firms such as Neuberger Berman and Goldman Sachs have recently launched strategies under this structure following other established players such as Partners Group, Carlyle, and Pantheon.
+Established players such as Partners Group, Carlyle and Pantheon have launched funds under this structure and others have explored this space and we expect more new entrants.

 • Improved Product Features: As these firms have become interested in tapping into the multi-trillion-dollar accredited investor market, we’re seeing positive developments in the construction of these funds (no doubt a consequence of increased competition).
 More of these established managers are reducing fees and thoughtfully addressing the challenges of liquidity, transparency and the inevitable cash drag that can occur in making private equity investments through registered vehicles.